-This introductory course emphasizes basic business functions and operations.
-Students learn about a world of opportunity in the business community and the skills needed to compete successfully as consumers and workers.
-Students gain real world experience as they explore units in advertising, investments, money and banking, insurance, entrepreneurship, consumer credit and career awareness.
-Projects and activities include an on-line stock market simulation, an advertising campaign, and guest speakers.
+Success starts here!
+This course introduces students to the world of business and prepares them for the economic roles of consumer, worker, and citizen.
+Students will learn basic business functions and operations in the business community, plus the skills needed to compete successfully as lifelong consumers.
+Students gain real world experience as they explore units in money, advertising, banking, investments, insurance, entrepreneurship, consumer credit, and career awareness.
+Projects and activities include: on-line stock market simulation, an advertising campaign, and guest speakers.